The heat of summer is upon us, and with that comes the increased risk of sunburn.

-While many people might consider a suntan to be attractive, an actual sunburn and the peeling that follows is certainly not!
-In addition, sunburn contributes to long-term skin damage.
+While many people may consider a suntan to be attractive, an actual sunburn and the peeling that follows is certainly not!
+In addition to which, sunburn contributes to long-term skin damage.

-Q. I know the signs of a sun burn, redness and a burning feeling, but what are the more severe symptoms?
+Q. I know signs of a sunburn include redness and a burning feeling, but what are the more severe symptoms?

 A. You might experience pain, swelling and occasional blistering.
 Because exposure often affects a large area of your skin, sunburn can also cause headache, fever and fatigue.